dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 * Bootstrap framework
 * Gulp scripts, configured in `/gulp/gulpfile.js`

 _Note: It is not required to use gulp, but I recommend you to.
-[Learn how to run gulp for this kit within 5 minutes](https://github.com/dmxt/bootstrap-gulp-scss-kit/wiki/How-to-run-gulp-for-this-kit) or learn more in more detailed [Gulp tutorial for Windows users](https://github.com/dmxt/beginner-gulp-tutorial-on-windows)._
+[Learn how to run gulp for this kit within 5 minutes](https://github.com/dmxt/bootstrap-gulp-scss-kit/wiki/How-to-run-gulp-for-this-kit) or learn more in more detailed [Gulp tutorial fot Windows user](https://github.com/dmxt/beginner-gulp-tutorial-on-windows)._

-_I also made a tutorial for a development workflow on Windows in this [Medium article](https://uxdesign.cc/designers-workflow-on-windows-57393856ae59._
+_I also made a tutorial for a [development workflow on Windows](https://uxdesign.cc/designers-workflow-on-windows-57393856ae59), useful for anybody who want to discover more development software on Windows._

 #### Detailed gulpfile.js script content
 * **BrowserSync** — a live view for your site under development, refreshes automatically on a file change.